the1994/career/_posts/2013-09-01-Algorithm-training-DPproblem.md

 ---
 layout: post
-title: "Algorithm (01) - Classic DP problem"
+title: "Algorithm (01) - Classical DP problem"
 description: "Algorithm and data struction training serie.
-This chapter includs classic DP Problem"
+This chapter includs classical DP Problem"
 category: "Programming"
-tags: ["Algorithm"]
+tags: ["Algorithm", "Python"]
 ---

 Well, I see, I'm not good at algorithm.
 But it would not be too late if I start right now.